Courtesy / John Garland

 “What God joined together, let no man separate,” Jesus said in response to a legal question about how families can break apart (this is in Matthew 19, just before he blesses the little children).
 It was a difficult teaching about divorce that worried his disciples, but it clearly shows the sacred value of family over written law.

-In heaven’s name, let our governing officials turned to Romans 13 – all of it.
+In heaven’s name, let our governing officials turn to Romans 13 – all of it.
 We Christians respond with a resounding, “Yes!”
 We have faith in this truth that “Love is the fulfillment of the law.”

 To support the cross-denominational call to end migrant family separation, click here.